MTK911/KHATA/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Changes
+### Ver 2.0
+ + Added responder functionality to display or execute custom payloads on catch.php response
+ + Captcha turned to image for better security